-2. "And you, Bethlehem Ephrathah, you being least among the thousands of Judah, out of you He shall come forth to Me, that is to become Ruler in Israel . . ."
-(Micah 5:2, HBFV throughout)
+The primary reason the birth of Jesus took place in Bethlehem was to fulfill the prophecy given by the minor prophet Micah.
+He stated, "And you, Bethlehem Ephrathah, you being least among the thousands of Judah, out of you He (Jesus) shall come forth (be born) to Me, that is to become Ruler in Israel . . ."
+(Micah 5:2, HBFV throughout).

-"In his account of the birth of Jesus Christ, Luke records a major historical event of that time . . .
-The taxation and census decree by Caesar Augustus was carried out according to the Jewish custom which required that such taxes be collected after the fall harvest.
-Thus, Luke's record of this taxation reveals that the birth of Jesus took place during the AUTUMN" (HBFV, Appendix E)
+The Holy Bible Faithful Version offers interesting insight in regard to when such travel to Bethlehem took place.
+It states, "The taxation and census decree by Caesar Augustus was carried out according to the Jewish custom which required that such taxes be collected after the fall harvest.
+Thus, Luke's record of this taxation reveals that the birth of Jesus took place during the Autumn" (Appendix E).

 The Romans conducted censuses in Palestine during the fall so that they could maximize the amount of tax revenue they collected from the people.
-Barney Kasdan, in his book God's Appointed Times, wrote regarding Rome and its taxation policies that they took censuses at a time convenient based on local customs.
-In short, it was far better for the Romans and Israelites to handle taxes in the fall of the year as opposed to the middle of winter.
+Barney Kasdan, in his book "God's Appointed Times," wrote regarding Rome that they took censuses at a time convenient based on local customs.
+In short, it was far better for the Romans and Israelites to handle taxes in the fall of the year, when it was easier to travel (e.g. Nazareth to Bethlehem) as opposed to the middle of winter.

 God used Rome's desire to collect as much tax revenue as it could, coupled with a Jewish fascination of their ancestors, to fulfill an awesome prophecy concerning the birth of Jesus in Bethlehem!